MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcmdispatchincomingclosecall.md

+#### - Buffer [in, optional]

+Pointer to a caller-allocated resident buffer containing additional protocol-specific disconnect
+     data, if any.
+Depending on the underlying medium, this pointer can be <b>NULL</b>.

 #### - CloseStatus [in]

 Specifies a caller-determined NDIS_STATUS_<i>XXX</i>, indicating the reason for the disconnect request.
 During normal network operations, an MCM